NREL/SOEP-QSS/README.md

   * `sudo cp <path>/FMIL/trunk/ThirdParty/Expat/expat-2.1.0/lib/expat*.h /opt/FMIL.<Compiler>.<Build>/include`

 Googletest:
 * The unit tests use googletest.
-The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest: put a custom version of `setGTest` in your `PATH` to adapt it to your system.
+The `setGTest` scripts under `bin` set up the necessary environment variables to find googletest when you run the `setProject` script for your compiler: put a custom version of `setGTest` in your `PATH` to adapt it to your system.

 To build the QSS application on Linux:
 * `cd <repository_directory>`